tytydraco/yessleep/out/The_Voice.md

 I told my mother about the theories, but she always said not to dwell on it, since it only gave fuel to my condition.
 I would do it anyway.
 I couldn't help it.
 When you hear a voice almost every night, it has a habit of consuming a lot of your energy.

 I would also discuss my thoughts with a psychiatrist, which I saw fortnightly - or weekly, in times where the condition was out of control.
-He would always remark how strange it was that my condition only flared up in certain conditions; when it was dark, after I'd gone to bed, only if I was alone, etc. Since, by the time I was eleven, I'd had multiple friends around and never once heard the voice those nights.
+He would always remark how strange it was that my symptoms only presented themselves under very particular situations; when it was dark, after I'd gone to bed, only if I was alone, etc. Since, by the time I was eleven, I'd had multiple friends around and never once heard the voice those nights.
 And, of course, only ever at night, in bed.

 When he asked me why I thought that was, I couldn't really answer.
 "Well, unless..."

 "Go on..."

-Sitting on the beige couch in my psychiatrists office at thirteen years old, a cold shiver snaked its way up my spinal cord and tickled the fear centre of my brain.
+Sitting on the beige couch in my psychiatrist's office at thirteen years old, a cold shiver snaked its way up my spinal cord and tickled the fear centre of my brain.
 "No, no. It's nothing."
 I said, staring at the table.

 "Go on.
 What is it?"
 My psychiatrist leaned a little closer.